exploring self-realization, sacred personhood, and full humanity

 Stated in practical terms, there is no such thing as a holy book, or a holy infallible guru, or perfect church, or inerrant body of beliefs.
-Everything must be subjected to a winnowing process, a sifting of truth from error, measured against the touchstone of “what’s real,” which is your own sanctified mind linked to God.
-There is no other way, in this world or the one to come, even a million years from now.
+Everything must be subjected to a winnowing process, a sifting of truth from error, measured against the touchstone of “what’s real,” which is one's own sanctified mind linked to God.
+There is no other way, in this world or the one to come, even a million years from now, to determine authenticity.

 I say this because, in the marketplace, within certain religious sectors, you will find much opposition to psychic science and afterlife research.
-Those who have much to lose by your freedom from fear-and-guilt will try to tell you that all things psychic are of the Devil, and your participation in such will send you straight to hell without passing “go.”
-But, you will yet discover, they have absolutely no power or authority over you, unless you grant it to them.
+Those who have much to lose by your freedom from fear-and-guilt will try to tell you that all things psychic are of the Devil.

 In other articles I share my decades of research concerning the non-special nature of the Bible, the myth of Satan and Hell, and related matters.
 You’ll want to review that information.
 But allow me to address a few issues concerning the Bible and psychic science.

 There is much wisdom in the Bible, but also much rubbish.
-And you’ll need to “discern” and “test,” as the great apostles instructed, to sort it out.
+One needs to “discern” and “test,” as the Bible itself instructs, to sort this out.
 In “The Wedding Song” I quote extensively from the first chapters of Genesis.
-There are a lot of bad and worthless things in the Pentateuch, but whoever wrote the opening sections of Genesis was channeling important information from the other side.
+While there is much in the Pentateuch which does not conform to reality, whoever wrote the opening sections of Genesis was channeling important information from the other side.

 Saul, Samuel, and the Witch at Endor

-Religious dogmatists love to demonize psychic abilities and, invariably, will do so by referring to I Samuel 28.
+Religious dogmatists will demonize psychic abilities and, invariably, do so by referring to I Samuel 28.
 Therein we find Saul meeting with the “witch” of Endor in order to receive a message from the departed prophet Samuel.

-Let me immediately interject that the very term “witch” is a blatant editorial prejudicial attack.
+Let me immediately interject that the very term “witch” constitutes blatant editorial attack.
 The NIV translation renders the term “medium.”
 The Hebrew was translated with the pejorative “witch” rather than the objective and neutral “medium” by those who wanted to “poison the well” for all things psychic.

-Now notice what happens when the medium contacts Samuel – and this will tell us that the whole story here is make-believe and could never have happened.
+Now notice what happens when the medium contacts Samuel – and this will inform us that the whole story here is make-believe and could never have happened.
 Samuel is miffed.
-He acts like his morning schedule has been interrupted, and he resents having been called to the bar.
-He comes on with a very unfriendly, “Why have you disturbed me by bringing me up?”
+He resents having been called to testify.
+He enters with a very unfriendly, “Why have you disturbed me by bringing me up?”

-But here’s the big problem.
-Samuel more or less tells us that he was brought to the party against his will.
+Samuel more or less tells us that he was summoned against his will.
 He doesn’t want to be there.
-He was “dragged” to the proceedings.
-He didn’t want to go.
-And this sentiment of reluctance to participate is the clearest indication that this whole little drama is a product of some inventive but dishonest mind.
+And this sentiment of reluctance to participate is the clearest indication that this whole drama is a product of some inventive but dishonest mind.
 Here’s why.

 We don’t know everything about how things work in the next life, but one thing we know for sure: Nobody orders anyone else around.
 Nobody does anything, for better or worse, unless he or she decides to do it.
-Everybody has free will, the power to choose, even if it’s the wrong choice.
+Everyone has free will, the power to choose, even if it’s the wrong choice.
 And no one can command one atom of one’s personal essence to be somewhere against that individual’s will.
-I will tell you this: the story of Samuel was written by somebody who believed in top-down authority, the kind we see in cult religions all over the world and through-out history.
-But the afterlife society puts an end to all that tin-star fake authority.
+I will tell you this: the story of Samuel was written by someone who believed in top-down authority, the kind we see in cult religions all over the world and throughout history.

 Brother John of Glastonbury: no one can call us back to the Earth